 Georgina is a Research Fellow with the ARC Centre of Excellence for Coral Reef Studies.
 Georgina’s research interests lie broadly in understanding the factors that influence opportunities for collaborative management of common-pool natural resources, and the multiple socioeconomic and environmental outcomes of such initiatives.

-Rebecca is a Research Fellow with the ARC Centre of Excellence for Coral Reef Studies.
+Rebecca is an adjunct Senior Research Fellow in the ARC Centre of Excellence for Coral Reef Studies and an independent consultant in conservation planning.
 Her research focuses on the effective design of locally managed marine area networks, including understanding the relative effectiveness of, and local preferences for, different management strategies; integrating reef fish movement ecology into conservation prioritisation; and resolving social-ecological scale mismatches to effectively scale up local management.

-Danielle is a PhD candidate supervised by Bob Pressey, Sean Connolly, Tom Bridge, and Hugh Sweatman.
-Her thesis explores patterns in benthic and pelagic species assemblages on the Great Barrier Reef, to identify bioregions and investigate implications for spatial management.
+Danielle is a PhD candidate supervised by Bob Pressey, Sean Connolly, Tom Bridge, Hugh Sweatman, and Roland Pitcher.
+Her thesis uses statistical modeling to identify patterns in reef fish and soft-bottom community structure, and how those patterns relate to environmental characteristics on the Great Barrier Reef.
+She is also investigating the management implications of this research.

 Kaylan is an external PhD student, supervised by Jeremy VanDerWal and Bob Pressey.
 She works for Ducks Unlimited, an important NGO in the US.
 Her thesis will focus on conservation planning for wetlands in the Prairie Pothole Region and will include analysis of filling and drying cycles, threat assessment, and return-on-investment analysis.